stephaneVercouillieBMID/slate/source/jose.html.md

 Parameter | Required | Description
 :-------- | :--------| :-----
-**alg** | Required | This parameter has the same meaning, syntax, and processing rules as the <i>"alg"</i> defined in the JWS section, except that it defines the cryptographic algorithm used to encrypt the CEK.
+**alg** | Required | This parameter has the same meaning, syntax, and processing rules as the <i>"alg"</i> defined in the JWS section, except that it defines the cryptographic algorithm used to encrypt the Content Encryption Key (CEK).
 This MUST be set to <i>"RSA-OAEP"</i>.
 **enc** | Required | It identifies the content encryption algorithm used to perform authenticated encryption on the payload to produce the Ciphertext and the Authentication Tag.
 The <i>"enc"</i> value MUST be set to <i>"A128CBC-HS256"</i>.
 **kid** | Optionnal | This parameter has the same meaning, syntax, and processing rules as the <i>"kid"</i> parameter defined in the JWS section, except that the key hint references the public key to which the JWE was encrypted; this can be used to determine the private key needed to decrypt the JWE.